yusufarbc/TR-Spam-Mail-Detection/readme.md

 In this project, we're using Python3 and its data-mining modules for developing a machine learning model.
 - string module for list of punctuation.
 - csv module for reading data set.
-- numpy to allow advanced array manipulation.
+- numpy and pandas for advance array manipulation.
 - matplotlib to draw various plots.
 - train_test_split to split the data into training and test data.
 - accuracy_score to calculate accuracy of algorithms.